Help is Free. Call (08) 9416 4444

 • your current occupation; and

-• any other person information provided by you during the course of your interactions or correspondence with Holyoake.
+• any other personal information provided by you during the course of your interactions or correspondence with Holyoake.

 Some personal information is considered ‘sensitive information’ for the purposes of the Privacy Act.
 Where necessary, and in some circumstances, we may need to collect sensitive information about you to be able to provide an effective service.
 For example, where necessary to provide our services to you, this might include information about your: